-After receiving his B.A. from Brooklyn College and his M.A. from City College of New York (City University of New York), Joe Shakarchi went on to a thirty-five year teaching and writing career.
-Joe taught writing, literature, reading, and basic skills at San Francisco State University, the University of Colorado, Southern Oregon State University, and San Jose City College.
-He also taught at King Mongkut's University of Technology in Bangkok, Thailand.
+After receiving his B.A. from Brooklyn College and his M.A. from City College of New York (City University of New York), Joe Shakarchi went on to a thirty-five year teaching and career.
+Joe taught creative writing, literature, composition, reading, and basic skills at San Francisco State University, the University of Colorado, Southern Oregon State University, and San Jose City College.
+He also taught at King Mongkut's University of Technology in Bangkok, Thailand in 2009.
 His essays, reviews, and interviews have appeared in various publications.

-Joe is currently living in Bangkok, and has been traveling to Bali, the USA, and.....who knows where the winds will blow him?
-In addition, he will be writing new poems.
-He has also been writing travel stories and memoirs, two of which have already been published in "To Thailand with Love" (available from Amazon).
+Joe is currently living in Bangkok with his wife Daru, and has been traveling to Israel and throughout Asia.
+In addition, he has been writing new poems.
+He has also been writing travel stories and short memoirs, two of which have already been published in "To Thailand with Love" (available from Amazon).